-Some types of hydraulic connectors may not be supplied with the Grain Belt Header.
+Some hydraulic connectors may not be supplied with the Grain Belt Header.

-If the optional transport package was not purchased, the header should be placed on flat, hard and level ground as in the Quick Dismount position.
-(See "12.2 - Quick Dismount" on page 76)
+If the transport package is not installed, place the header on flat, hard and level ground as described in section 12.2.

-- Park the Grain Belt Header on flat, hard, and level ground if the optional transport system was purchased.
-Level the header by adjusting the hitch jack. - Secure the crop divider pipes or snub noses to the crop dividers, then install the crop dividers on each end of the header.
-The crop divider and pipes are not installed at the factory for shipping purposes.
+- 4. Park the Grain Belt Header on flat, hard, and level ground.
+Level the header by adjusting the hitch jack. - 5.
+Install the crop divider pipes on the crop dividers, then install the crop dividers on each end of the header.

-Fig. 22 - Crop Divider Installation
+Fig. 28 - Crop Divider Installation